-The following line graph and table illustrate the five-year cumulative total shareholder return of the Company's Common Stock and the cumulative total return over the same period of (i) the Nasdaq Market Index - US and (ii) a peer group composed of Movado Group, Inc. and Lazare Kaplan International Inc. Michael Anthony Jewelers previously appeared in our peer group, however, they are no longer traded on a public stock exchange and therefore have been excluded from this presentation.
-The graph assumes an initial investment of \$100 and the reinvestment of all dividends.
+The following line graph and table illustrate the five-year cumulative total shareholder return of the Company's Common Stock and the cumulative total return over the same period of (i) the NASDAQ Market Index-US and (ii) a peer group composed of Movado Group, Inc. and Lazare Kaplan International Inc. The graph assumes an initial investment of \$100 and the reinvestment of all dividends.